- Pets and Animals»

 If they are exercised every day, Silky Terriers make great pets.

-Unless you are looking for a Dingo, most of the Australian dog breeds are available in many countries.
-If you are looking or an Australian Cattle Dog or Kelpie your first stop should be your local animal shelter.
+Unless you are looking for a Dingo, most of the Australian dog breeds on this list are available in many countries.
+(Some of the rare Australian breeds, like the Australian Kangaroo Dog and the Bull Arab, are only available in their native country) and If you are looking or an Australian Cattle Dog or Kelpie your first stop should be your local animal shelter.
 Sometimes dogs are dropped off when an owner has to move and has nowhere to keep a large dog.
 Some owners do not want to keep them since they have nothing for the dogs to do.

 You can also try Petfinder.com.
 An Australian breed may be available in a city near you.
 Some breed rescues are also available.
 Pull up your search engine and just type in the breed of dog, the word “rescue”, and the city you are closest to.